ErpNetDocs/webclient/introduction/how-to/ui-customization/sort-by-date.md

 **Example:**

-We can filter an entire panel's contents by applying a rule where records will be grouped by whether or not they contain a specific document type as an exact matching value.
+We can apply a rule where records will be grouped by the first two characters of each row of a column.

-### Summary

-The context menu of each column allows you to perform several summary functions.

-These are used to perform arithmetic and logical operations that allow you to see important insights into a panel's records.
+As a result, only records containing these characters will be grouped.

+### Grouping by column headers

+With the help of the **[Show grouping panel](https://docs.erp.net/webclient/introduction/my-apps/documents.html#show-grouping-panel)**, you can also group a navigator's records based on a key parameter visualized by its respective column title.

+Such groups can be used to organize records by type, state, the month they were created on, etc.

-## Row context menu
+### Group context menu

-If you **right-click** on a particular row, you will expand a dropdown menu with one or more of the following options:
+If you **right-click** on a particular column header in the Show grouping panel, you will expand a dropdown menu with one or more of the following options:

-* **Open** the row's associated record
-* Apply an **advanced filter** affecting the entire panel, using this particular row as source (e.g. documment currency)
-* Access the **form definition** of the row (e.g. customer, payment type).
+* **Expand** and **collapse** all groups of the navigator at once
+* Additionally **group** the panel's contents by different intervals
+* **Sort** all groups by their totals
+* Perform **Summary** functions on all groups, which reveals how many entries in them are count and/or distinct
+* Restore the **default width** of the column that is now used as a grouping column header
+* **Hide** the column header, which disables it from the Show grouping panel and the navigator itself

 ## Accessing a record